ReyhaaneEbr/NDP_Prediction/README.md

 GAT‑T5 is a graph-based deep learning framework designed to identify Neurodegenerative Disease‑associated Proteins (NDPs) by jointly integrating protein–protein interaction (PPI) network topology and protein sequence-derived embeddings.

 Neurodegenerative diseases (NDs) are characterized by progressive neuronal dysfunction and abnormal protein aggregation.
 While experimental identification of disease-associated proteins is costly and time-consuming, existing computational approaches largely rely on PPI network topology alone, overlooking informative sequence-level characteristics.

-To address this limitation, GAT‑T5 combines:

-Graph Attention Networks (GAT) to model PPI structure ProtT5 protein language model embeddings to capture sequence-level biological information This integrated representation enables more accurate and biologically meaningful prediction of ND-related proteins.
+To address this limitation, GAT‑T5 combines graph attention networks (GAT) to model PPI structure and ProtT5 protein language model embeddings to capture sequence-level biological information.
+This integrated representation enables more accurate and biologically meaningful prediction of ND-related proteins.

 The framework focuses on four major neurodegenerative diseases: